What information do we collect and what do we do with it?

 • understand what Fidelity advertisements you might be interested in on other sites

-We may also use advertising cookies to link to social media networks such as LinkedIn and Twitter.
+We may also use advertising cookies to link to social media networks such as Facebook, LinkedIn, Instagram, Twitter and other widgets.
 They will use any information about your visit to the Fidelity website to recognize you, set a cookie or employ other tracking technologies, then deliver targeted advertising to you.
 The information collected is anonymous but may include details such as your IP address.
 By using our website, you agree to these cookies being placed on your device.
-You can opt out of these cookies at any time by checking your settings with the relevant social media platform or within your browser.
+You can opt-out of these cookies at any time by checking your settings with the relevant social media platform or within your browser.
 Your interactions with these features are governed by the privacy policies of those companies.
 If you do not want to receive targeted ads on your social networks, you may be able to adjust your advertising preferences; for example:

 Fidelity’s Investment Professional (Mobile) App